Winter electric outages and emergency preparedness

 No matter how well maintained and reliable our electric service normally is, harsh winter weather conditions can cause outages.
-We can expect outages from a variety of reasons - heavy snow that causes trees to fall into power lines, ice forming on lines and vehicles skidding into power poles.
+We can expect outages for a variety of reasons - heavy snow that causes trees to fall into power lines, ice forming on lines, and vehicles skidding into power poles.
 Even though our crews work hard to restore power as quickly as possible, outages are much easier to live with if you're prepared.

-When an Outage Occurs
+When an outage occurs

 Check to see if your neighbors have electricity.
 If they do, check your service panel or breaker box to rule out problems with electricity inside your home.
 If you are sure the electrical outage is not a problem inside your home, call your Okanogan County PUD at 509-422-3310 (or after hours 1-800-922-7011) to report the outage.
 Don't be in the dark or keep us "in the dark".
 Help us help you- so please call us if the power goes out or stays out.

 If there are any future scheduled outages, information about them will appear on the front page and on this page.

 Add the RSS feed to your favorite RSS reader to receive a notice when new scheduled outages are posted.